Feilong-Agent/OneVision-Encoder/README.md

 ### Cluster Discrimination Visualization

-Standard contrastive learning (e.g., CLIP) is limited by batch size—negative samples are drawn only from the current batch, typically 32K-64K examples.
-This creates a narrow view of the embedding space and leads to suboptimal representations.
-Our approach maintains a global concept bank of 2M clustered centers, enabling each training sample to contrast against a diverse, representative set of negatives regardless of batch composition.
-This produces more discriminative embeddings with better-separated semantic clusters.
+Standard contrastive learning methods (e.g., CLIP) are fundamentally constrained by batch size, as negative samples are drawn only from the current batch, typically limited to 32K–64K examples.
+This restriction yields a narrow and incomplete view of the embedding space, often resulting in suboptimal representation learning.
+In contrast, our approach maintains a global concept bank comprising 2M clustered centers, allowing each training sample to contrast against a diverse and representative set of negatives independent of batch composition.
+This global contrasting mechanism leads to more discriminative embeddings and well-separated semantic clusters.

 <p align="center">